Asthma & Anaphylaxis Emergency in the Home

 • Difficulty breathing

-• Tongue & facial swelling
+• Tongue and facial swelling

 • Hoarse voice or difficulty speaking